tropscodev-cloud/Project_I/README.md

    * The Problem: Enforcing city rules such as littering and traffic violations like riding a motorcycle without a helmet or with too many passengers.
    * The Solution: The system monitors vehicle occupants and detects if anyone drops trash.
 It logs these events to the tracking database for processing.

-## Air-Gapped Deployment and Execution

-The system is configured to run fully offline.
-It can be deployed in environments with no internet connection to ensure zero data leaks.

 ### Prerequisites